Transductive Zero-Shot Learning with Visual Structure Constraint: Experiments

-\paragraph{Datasets} To demonstrate the effectiveness of the proposed visual structure constraint, we have conducted extensive experiments on three widely-used ZSL benchmark datasets, \ie, Animals with Attributes2 (AwA2) \cite{lampert2014attribute}, Caltech-UCSD Birds 200-2011 (CUB) \cite{wah2011caltech} and Scene UNderstanding (SUN) \cite{patterson2014sun}.
-The statistics of these datasets are briefly introduced as below: \begin{itemize} \item \textbf{Animals with Attributes2 (AwA2)} \cite{lampert2014attribute} contains 37,322 images from 50 animals categories, where 40 of 50 classes are used for training and the rest 10 are used for testing.
-We adopt the class-level continuous 85-dim attributes as the semantic representations.

-\item \textbf{Caltech-UCSD Birds 200-2011 (CUB)} \cite{wah2011caltech} is a fine-grained bird dataset with 200 species of birds and 11,788 images.
-Each image is associated with a 312-dim continuous attribute vector.
-Following \cite{xian2017zero}, we use the class-level attribute vector and the 150/50 split.

-\item \textbf{SUN-Attribute (SUN)} \cite{patterson2014sun} includes 14,340 images coming from 717 fine-grained scenes.
-Each sample is paired with a binary 102-dim semantic vector.
-We compute class-level continuous attributes as our semantic representations by averaging the image-level attributes for each class.
-Following \cite{xian2017zero}, we use 645 classes of SUN for training and 72 classes for testing. \end{itemize}

-\paragraph{Data Splits:} 1) \textbf{Standard Splits (SS)}: The standard seen/unseen class split is first proposed in \cite{lampert2009learning} and then widely used in the following ZSL works \cite{changpinyo2016synthesized,LDF,2017deepembedding,Cluster}.
-However, most recent ZSL methods extract the visual features using ImageNet 1K classes pretrained CNN models, and the unseen classes in standard splits overlap with these 1K classes, which actually violates the zero-shot setting that the test classes should be \textit{unseen} during ZSL training. \cite{xian2017zero-cvpr,xian2017zero} test and verify that the classification accuracies of existing ZSL methods will significantly decrease on test classes that do not overlap with ImageNet 1K classes.
-2) \textbf{Proposed Splits (PS)}: Based on this consideration, \cite{xian2017zero-cvpr,xian2017zero} introduce the Proposed Splits (PS), in which the overlapped ImageNet classes are removed from the test set of unseen classes, so evaluation with this splits manner is more reasonable.
-In this paper, we report the results on both the standard splits and the proposed splits for fair comparisons.

-\paragraph{Evaluation Metrics} Following previous work \cite{xian2017zero-cvpr}, the multi-way classification accuracy is adopted as our evaluation metric:

-\paragraph{Implementation Details} By default, we adopt the most widely used ResNet-101 to extract visual features, which is pretrained with ImageNet 1K classes.
-The dimension of extracted features is 2048, and all images are resized to $224 \times 224$ without any other data augmentation.
-The embedding network consists of two stacked fully connected layers (2048-2048) to project semantic attributes to visual centers.
+\paragraph{Implementation Details} We adopt the pretrained ResNet-101 to extract visual features unless specified.
+All images are resized to $224 \times 224$ without any data augmentation, and the dimension of extracted features is 2048.
+The hidden unit numbers of the two FC layers in the embedding network are both 2048.
 Both visual features and semantic attributes are L2-normalized.
-Our method is trained for 1000 epochs with Adam optimizer.
-The learning rate is set to 0.0001, and weight decay is set to 0.0005 for all datasets.
-The constraint weights $\beta$ in \Eref{CD} and \Eref{bipartite} are selected based on cross-validation on the training set.
+Using Adam optimizer, our method is trained for 5000 epochs with a fixed learning rate of 0.0001.
+The weight $\beta$ in CDVSc and BMVSc is cross-validated in $[10^{-4},10^{-3}]$ and $[10^{-5},10^{-4}]$ respectively, while WDVSc directly sets $\beta=0.001$ because of its very stable performance.